junxit/us-congress-bills-117/bill.md

 ## § 11.
 Authorization of appropriations

 There is authorized to be appropriated to carry out this Act $3,000,000 for each of fiscal years 2022 through 2027.

+## § 12.
+Determination of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.